-Poland Preservation Park offers 4.1 miles of trails that are used for cross country skiing and snowshoeing in the winter and 3.1 miles of the trails are available for hiking and mountain biking.
+Poland Spring Preservation Park offers 4.1 miles of trails that are used for cross country skiing and snowshoeing in the winter and 3.1 miles of the trails are available for hiking and mountain biking.
 Currently the trails and ice skating area are free to the public compliments of Poland Spring Bottling Company.
-Property includes Bottling House & museum and the historic Maine State Building.
+The property includes the Water Museum and the Source Building.

 Poland Historic Preservation Society: This organization hosts a variety of recreational opportunities year round for the community.
+Poland Historic Preservation Society maintains the Maine State Building (1893) and All Souls Chapel (1912).